 It’s a great way to see some lesser-known parts of Iceland and learn more about the rich Viking history of the country.

-We’ll also pass a number of legendary volcanos, including Hekla, Katla, and Eyjafjallajökull, allowing you to understand why Iceland is known as the land of fire and ice.
+We’ll also pass a number of legendary volcanos, including Hekla and Eyjafjallajökull, allowing you to understand why Iceland is known as the land of fire and ice.

 The first stop is the magnificent Seljalandsfoss Waterfall, whose steep cascade tumbles 197 ft (60 m) down into a pool below.
 During the summer, you can walk behind the vast curtain of water – offering a unique perspective on the beauty of nature.
-We’ll then make the short walk to Gljúfrabúi Waterfall, a less-visited, secret waterfall, which is hidden in a verdant canyon.
+We’ll then make the short walk to Gljúfrabúi Waterfall (available from February to September), a less-visited, secret waterfall, which is hidden in a verdant canyon.
 To reach it, we’ll need to ford a calm stream, so waterproof clothing is an absolute must.

 Our next destination will be the mighty Skógafoss Waterfall, whose sprawling cascade measures 80 ft (25 m) across and falls an impressive 197 ft (60 m).
 We’ll scale the steep steps that run alongside the waterfall for stunning views of Skogafoss and the surrounding mountains.